 The instructions and format described below should be followed.
-Reference announcement LAB97-09 on all submissions and inquiries about this program.
+Reference announcement LAB 98-15 on all submissions and inquiries about this program.

-OFFICE OF ENERGY RESEARCH GUIDE FOR PREPARATION OF SCIENTIFIC/TECHNICAL PROPOSALS TO BE SUBMITTED BY DOE LABORATORIES AND OTHER FEDERAL RESEARCH LABORATORIES
+OFFICE OF ENERGY RESEARCH GUIDE FOR PREPARATION OF SCIENTIFIC/TECHNICAL PROPOSALS TO BE SUBMITTED BY NATIONAL LABORATORIES

-Proposals from DOE and other Federal Research Laboratories submitted to the Office of Energy Research (ER) as a result of a public program announcement, will undergo scientific/technical merit review.
-The following guidelines for content and format are intended to facilitate an understanding by submitting principal investigators of the requirements necessary for ER to conduct a merit review of a proposal.
-Please follow the guidelines carefully, as material deviations will be cause for declination of a proposal without merit review.
+Proposals from national laboratories submitted to the Office of Energy Research (ER) as a result of this program announcement, will undergo scientific/technical merit review.
+The following guidelines for content and format are intended to facilitate an understanding of the requirements necessary for ER to conduct a merit review of a proposal.
+Please follow the guidelines carefully, as deviations could be cause for declination of a proposal without merit review.